chongshengzhang/Multi_Imbalance/README.md

 # 1. Variants of AdaBoost for Multi-class Imbalance Learning

-     (a class of 5 algorithms in total, all of which are variants of Boost/AdaBoost)
+	These 5 algorithms are under the folder "Boost", all of them are variants of Boost/AdaBoost.

-*These 5 algorithms are under the folder "Boost".*

-*AdaBoost (Adaptive Boosting) is a binary classification algorithm proposed by Freund and Schapire that integrates multiple weak classifiers to build a stronger classifier.
+	AdaBoost (Adaptive Boosting) is a binary classification algorithm proposed by Freund and Schapire that integrates multiple weak classifiers to build a stronger classifier.
 AdaBoost only supports binary data in the beginning, but it was later extended to multi-class scenarios.
 AdaBoost.M1 and SAMME (Stagewise Additive Modeling using a Multi-class Exponential loss function) have extended AdaBoost in both the update of samples’ weights and the classifier combination strategy.
-The main difference between them is the method  for updating the weights of the samples.*
+The main difference between them is the method  for updating the weights of the samples.

+	(1) AdaBoost.M1.
-**(1) AdaBoost.M1.
-The main steps of AdaBoost.M1 are as follows:**
+		The main steps of AdaBoost.M1 are as follows:

 	Step 1: Initialize the weight Vector with uniform distribution

     Step 2: for t=1 to Max_Iter do

     Step 3:    Fit a classifier nb to the training data using weights

     Step 4:    Compute weighted error

     Step 5:    Compute AlphaT=0.5*log((CorrectRate+eps)/(errorRate+eps))

     Step 6:    Update weights

     Step 7:    Re-normalize weight

     Step 8: end for

     Step 9: Output Final Classifier

-*Reference for AdaBoost.M1: Freund, Y. & Schapire, R. E. (1997).
+    Reference for AdaBoost.M1: Freund, Y. & Schapire, R. E. (1997).
 A decision-theoretic generalization of on-line learning and an application to boosting.
-Journal of Computer and System Sciences, August 1997, 55(1).*
+Journal of Computer and System Sciences, August 1997, 55(1).

-**(2) SAMME.
-The main procedure (steps) of the SAMME algorithm:**
+	(2) SAMME.
+The main procedure (steps) of the SAMME algorithm:

     Step 1: Initialize the weight Vector with uniform distribution

     Step 2: for t=1 to Max_Iter do

     Step 3:    Fit a classifier nb to the training data using weights

     Step 4:    Compute weighted error: errorRate=sum(weight(find(predicted~=trainlabel)));

     Step 5:    Compute AlphaT=log((1-errorRate)/(errorRate+eps))+log(length(labels)-1)

     Step 6:    Update weights weight(i)=weight(i)* exp( AlphaT(t));(trainlabel(i)~=predicted(i))

     Step 7:    Re-normalize weight

     Step 8: end for

     Step 9: Output Final Classifier

-*Reference for SAMME  Zhu, J., Zou, H., Rosset, S., et al. (2006).
+    Reference for SAMME  Zhu, J., Zou, H., Rosset, S., et al. (2006).
 Multi-class AdaBoost.
-Statistics & Its Interface, 2006, 2(3), 349-360.*
+Statistics & Its Interface, 2006, 2(3), 349-360.

 % (3) AdaC2.M1 (adaC2cartM1).
 It derives the best cost setting through the genetic algorithm (GA) method, then